fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 ---
-title: Stacked Charts | FusionCharts
+title: All About Stacked Bar Charts & Column Charts
-description: In stacked chart plot datasets are on top of each other.
-They help in displaying the cumlative magnitude of two or more data series.
+description: Upgrade your data visualization with FusionCharts.
+Learn about stacked bar charts & column charts, their benefits & customization options.
+Explore now!
 heading: Stacked Charts
 ---

 > These chart types belong to **FusionCharts XT**.

+## Introduction

-Stacked charts are similar to [multi-series charts](/chart-guide/standard-charts/multi-series-charts), but plot datasets on top of each other, instead of the clustered side-by-side placement adopted by multi-series charts.
-Stacked charts help in displaying the cumulative magnitude of two or more data series.
+Stacked charts are similar to [multi-series charts](/chart-guide/standard-charts/multi-series-charts), but plot datasets on top of each other, instead of the clustered side-by-side placement adopted by multi-series charts. **Stacked bar charts**/column charts help in displaying the cumulative magnitude of two or more data series.
 They help in representing a data value as a sum of two or more values.
 Each data series can be distinguished by the color of its section in the stack.

 The FusionCharts Suite XT includes the following types of stacked charts: